 Cats view us as giant cats, not humans.
 Cats don’t adjust their behavior when they are around us.
 They purr, rub against our legs, and groom us with their tongues.
 This is what cats do to each other, and these behaviors suggest that cats don’t even see us as human, let alone male or female.

-A study published in Current Biology found that cats displayed attachment behaviors towards their owners, which are very similar to the ones that babies and dogs show.
+A study published in Current Biology found that cats displayed attachment behaviors towards their owners, similar to those that babies and dogs show.
 These findings further suggest that humans adopt the mother role – cats can see human gender.

-The reality is, cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance (to a degree).
-But cats can’t use this information to ascertain whether they are interacting with a man or woman.
-Their brains are complex enough.
+Cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance, to an extent.
+Cats can’t use this information to tell if they are interacting with a man or woman.